 R- before the course description indicates the course may be repeated for credit to the maximum indicated after the R. Credits beyond this maximum do not count toward a degree.

-Liberal Studies & Humanities (STAT) - Course Descriptions
+Liberal Studies & Humanities (LSH) - Course Descriptions

 102H, 151L, 152L, 161H, 191, 291, 292, 294, 326, 327L, 329, 342, 351L, 368, 390, 391, 392, 398, 484, 490, 492, 494, 498